Lectionary Bible Studies and Sermons

 The power of this present shadow-land rests with its immediacy.
 Our moment is filled with sensual experiences which subsume the delicacy of spiritual mysteries.
 The strength of our feelings, our confidence in self, the pressure of our pier group and the directing force of circumstance, all shape our lives, all channel us.
 The power of the moment is often the master.

 The events of our time fill us with insecurity.
 Yet, we must not look at the shadows as if they are substantial.
 We should focus on the substance, focus on Christ.
-When I look at Christ, what do we see?
+When we look at Christ, what do we see?

 Second, we see the Lord of the church.
 To the naked eye, the church is but a little flock, powerless and infantile, ignored by the headlong rush of secular society.
-Yet, when I view it this way I am not seeing it the way it is.
+Yet, when we view it this way we am not seeing it the way it is.
 This little gathering of God's people is the very substance of the person of Christ.
 He has, in a sense, infused this people.
 Jesus is Lord, so in everything, even in the church, he has supremacy.

 When we look full in the face of Jesus, the strength of the shadows about us fade in the glory of his radiance.